Focus Area — Government Efficiency

 Up to $28,000,000

-The City’s trash rates are $200/year higher than Elk Grove, Rancho Cordova, and Citrus Heights — smaller cities with less scale than Sacramento.
-Allowing qualified private companies to compete for trash pickup can generate up to $28M in savings.
+Sacramento City’s trash rates are $200/year higher than Elk Grove, Rancho Cordova, and Citrus Heights — smaller cities with less scale.
+Allowing qualified private companies to compete for trash pickup can generate up to $28M in savings for households and franchise fees for the City.

 Parks maintenance is widely available through private vendors at lower cost.
 Expanding private contracts would maintain current service levels while reducing expenses — and affected City employees could transfer to other departments.